| Garmin Tips, Hints, Explanations, or Whatnot...... |

 GPS 76 and eTrex Venture remains at 2047 points.

-The new color models, Legend C, Vista C, 60C(S), 76C(S), have
+The new color models, Legend C, Vista C, 60C(S), 76C(S), have 20

-20 "saved" track areas of a maximum 500 points.
-The Legend,
+"saved" track areas of a maximum 500 points.
+The

-Vista, map76, 76S have 10 "saved" track areas of a maximum 750
+Legend, Vista, map76, 76S have 10 "saved" track areas of a maximum

-points.
-The Venture and GPS 76, have 10 "saved" track areas of
+750 points.
+The Venture and GPS 76, have 10 "saved" track

-250 points.
+areas of 250 points.

 Old receivers generally only record horizontal coordinates and

-elevation (altitude).
-Newer receivers record three coordinates
+not the elevation (altitude).
+Newer receivers record three

-to get a graph of the altitude if track logging is off or if you use an
+log.
+So don't expect to get a graph of the altitude if track

-receivers with a barometric altimeter have an altitude graph.
-The
+have an altitude graph.
+The other Garmin receivers usually

-other Garmin receivers usually do not have an altitude graph.
+do not have an altitude graph.

 By using the "Save" function on the newer receivers, you can create a detailed route from the saved log (simplified track log) called a "TracBack®".